Know your customer: Know your customer's customer

-KYCC is a derivative of the standard KYC process, that was necessitated from the growing risk of fraud originating from fraudulent individuals or companies, that may otherwise be hiding in second-tier business relationships. i.e. (a customer's customer).
+KYCC is a derivative of the standard KYC process that arose because of the growing risk of fraud obscured by second-tier business relationships (e.g. a customer's supplier).

-Know Your Business (KYB)
+KYCC is not just an issue of legal compliance, you need to know the beneficiaries of your client in order to protect your business from various risks, which can include the infiltration of illegal funds into your organization.
+By extending the steps of know your customer to all of your client's various connections, proper due diligence can be exercised.

+Know your business

-Know Your Business or simply KYB is an extension of KYC laws implemented to reduce money laundering.
+Know your business (KYB) is an extension of KYC laws implemented to reduce money laundering.
 KYB is a set of practices to verify a business.
-It includes verification of registration credentials, location, the UBOs (Ultimate Beneficial Owners) of that business, etc. Also, the business is screened against blacklists and grey lists to check if it was involved in any sort of criminal activity such as money laundering, terrorist financing, corruption, etc. KYB is significant in identifying fake business entities and shell companies. it is crucial for efficient KYC and AML compliance.
+It includes verification of registration credentials, location, the UBOs (ultimate beneficial owners) of that business, etc. Also, the business is screened against blacklists and grey lists to check if it was involved in any sort of criminal activity such as money laundering, terrorist financing, corruption, etc. KYB is significant in identifying fake business entities and shell companies.
+It is crucial for efficient KYC and AML compliance.

 According to the European Union's 5th AML directive, KYB is required for the following AML-regulated entities: